blkgoose/JML/README.md

 The Plume function returns the model Object of the app, if the binding element isn't set (third parameter), the function returns a Promise of the model.

+## Use the CDN for prototyping,
+## download Plume as library and compile with Google Closure Compiler
+## (non mandatory for modern browsers)